OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Get the first available pasteboard item: e.g. for strings use `string` method.
 Or use any of the other methods for the [standard data types](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc#1654275 "Getting and Setting Pasteboard Items of Standard Data Types").
 - Get the number of items with `numberOfItems`.
 - Check for existence of standard data types with the [convenience methods](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc#2107142 "Checking for Data Types on a Pasteboard"), e.g. `hasImages`, `hasStrings`, `hasURLs` (starting in iOS 10).
-- Check for other data types (typically UTIs) with [`containsPasteboardTypes:inItemSet:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622100-containspasteboardtypes?language=objc "UIPasteboard containsPasteboardTypes:inItemSet:").
+- Check for other data types (typically UTIs) with [`containsPasteboardTypes: inItemSet:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622100-containspasteboardtypes?language=objc "UIPasteboard containsPasteboardTypes:inItemSet:").
 You may inspect for more concrete data types like, for example an picture as public.png and public.tiff ([UTIs](http://web.archive.org/web/20190616231857/https://developer.apple.com/documentation/mobilecoreservices/uttype "MobileCoreServices UTType")) or for custom data such as com.mycompany.myapp.mytype.
 Remember that, in this case, only those apps that *declare knowledge* of the type are able to understand the data written to the pasteboard.
 This is the same as we have seen in the "[UIActivity Sharing](#uiactivity-sharing "UIActivity Sharing")" section.
 Retrieve them using [`itemSetWithPasteboardTypes:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622071-itemsetwithpasteboardtypes?language=objc "UIPasteboard itemSetWithPasteboardTypes:") and setting the corresponding UTIs.
 - Check for excluded or expiring items by hooking `setItems:options:` and inspecting its options for `UIPasteboardOptionLocalOnly` or `UIPasteboardOptionExpirationDate`.

 If only looking for strings you may want to use objection's command `ios pasteboard monitor`: